 1 65 or so of those staff are inspectors.
-They are all 2 clinically qualified - doctors, nurses, social workers, physios and so on.
-The other staff would be project 3 managers, admin support, IT, that sort of scale.
-4 5 12 In relation to funding, what's the funding structure Q. 10:12 for RQIA?
-6 7 Our annual income is around -- just a little over Α. 8 £9 million.
-The majority of that comes from government funding.
-So the block grant, the same in Trusts and 9 others, in the same way that they would be funded.
-10 10.12 11 Over 8 million of it comes through an allocation from the Department of Health.
-Just under a million of it 12 13 comes from fees that we can raise through registered 14 services.
-I know we'll speak more about them but some 15 services in Northern Ireland are required to register 10:12 16 with ROIA.
+They are all 2 clinically qualified - doctors, nurses, social workers, 3 physios and so on.
+The other staff would be project 4 managers, admin support, IT, that sort of scale.
+5 12 Q. In relation to funding, what's the funding structure 10:12 6 for RQIA?
+7 Α. Our annual income is around just a little over 8 £9 million.
+The majority of that comes from government 9 funding.
+So the block grant, the same in Trusts and 10 others, in the same way that they would be funded.
+10:12 11 Over 8 million of it comes through an allocation from 12 the Department of Health.
+Just under a million of it 13 comes from fees that we can raise through registered 14 services.
+I know we'll speak more about them but some 15 services in Northern Ireland are required to register 10:12 16 with RQIA.
 It's an offence not to be registered, they 17 cannot carry on their business without being registered 18 and we can raise fees from those organisations.
-For 19 example, to register a new care home in Northern 20 Ireland is £952, and each year thereafter we can raise 10:12 a fee of £34, I think it is, for each bed or place.
-21 22 Added up, that all adds up to about just under £1 23 million.
-But the vast majority comes from government 24 fundina.
-25 13 we'll look at that structure of funding in relation to Q. 10.13 26 registered services shortly.

-In your first addendum statement that you provided, you 28 set out the staff moment in RQIA and the turnover of 29 staff in various posts.
-Could you just outline some of that for the Panel?
+For 19 example, to register a new care home in Northern 20 Ireland is £952, and each year thereafter we can raise 10:12 21 a fee of £34, I think it is, for each bed or place.
+22 Added up, that all adds up to about just under £1 23 million.
+But the vast majority comes from government 24 funding.
+25 13 Q. We'll look at that structure of funding in relation to 10:13 26 registered services shortly.
+27 28 In your first addendum statement that you provided, you 29 set out the staff moment in RQIA and the turnover of

-Yes.
-Particularly around 2020 for a couple of main 3 Α. different reasons, the organisation has changed, you 4 5 know, enormously.
-In the first instance, all of our 6 Authority members -- I know traditionally termed as 7 a Board, strictly speaking in our legislation it's 8 called an Authority but we do tend to use the word "Board" because it is more transferrable into other 9 services.
-10

-In June 2020, all of the members, the chair and all the 12 13 members of the Authority or Board, resigned from RQIA, and it has been subject to an inquiry, an independent 14 Inquiry from a gentleman called Mr. Nicholl who was 15 10:14 16 commissioned by the Department of Health, and the report of that whole event has been published.
-17 From mv 18 understanding of it, it came down to a lack of 19 understanding, and possibly respect, for relationships 20 between acknowledging the role of the Authority or 10:14 Board, the senior or executive team in the ROIA, and 21 22 working with the Department of Health.
-From my reading and understanding of the report, the Authority members 23 24 felt guite disengaged and not very involved in some 25 important decision-making about the role of RQIA, 10.14particularly at that time as it was entering well into 26 27 the pandemic.
-That was a second factor then that 28 caused very substantial changes in RQIA at a senior team level.
-29
+Т staff in various posts.
+Could you just outline some of 2 that for the Panel?
+3 Α. Yes.
+Particularly around 2020 for a couple of main 4 different reasons, the organisation has changed, you 5 know, enormously.
+In the first instance, all of our 10:13 6 Authority members I know traditionally termed as 7 a Board, strictly speaking in our legislation it's 8 called an Authority but we do tend to use the word 9 "Board" because it is more transferrable into other 10 services.
+10:13 11 12 In June 2020, all of the members, the chair and all the 13 members of the Authority or Board, resigned from RQIA, 14 and it has been subject to an inquiry, an independent 15 Inquiry from a gentleman called Mr. Nicholl who was 10:14 16 commissioned by the Department of Health, and the 17 report of that whole event has been published.
+From my 18 understanding of it, it came down to a lack of 19 understanding, and possibly respect, for relationships 20 between acknowledging the role of the Authority or 10:14 21 Board, the senior or executive team in the RQIA, and 22 working with the Department of Health.
+From my reading particularly at that time as it was entering well into the pandemic.
+That was a second factor then that caused very substantial changes in RQIA at a senior and understanding of the report, the Authority members felt quite disengaged and not very involved in some important decision-making about the role of RQIA, team level.